WandererGuy/GAN-Face-Hair-Swapper/README.md

 python 2_swap_image.py --name people --Arc_path arcface_model/arcface_checkpoint.tar --use_source_segmentation --pic_specific_path Downloads/mr_bean.jpeg --num_seg 1 --swap_index 17,18 --target_image Downloads/mr_bean.jpeg --show_grid True --gan_face 0 --source_image Downloads/di.jpg --bbox_modify 30 --use_mask <br>

 expected output: results will be saved in ./ALL_TEST_IMAGE

+## possible furture improvement
+- cooperate idea for faster inference with MobileSwap for Simswap + hairstyleGAN (possible face tracking for faster reID, skip frame, smaller image size)
+- make docker version of this code base and above
+- make a colab version

 ## Few notes:
 some parts of code is our server path , so if you encounter those as bug , just simply replace with your path.